FarronF/limerick-council-meetings/meetings/2015/01/26-Full Meeting of Limerick City and County Council/Minutes of Budget Meeting of Limerick City & County Council - 12th January 2015.md

 Some Members expressed disappointment in relation to the level of funding provided

-for Tourism Development and Promotion.---
+for Tourism Development and Promotion.
+---
 **19**

 Councillor Hourigan proposed that an audit of all housing estates not yet taken-in -